C++98 OOP: Deep Dive into Classes and Objects

 // 但因为 serialize 被声明为友元,所以编译器允许

-The existence of friends is not inherently evil, but it is almost always a red flag.
-A friend means you are proactively exposing the internal implementation details of your class to external code.
-From a design perspective, this breaks encapsulation—and encapsulation is one of the core values of a class.
+The existence of friend is not inherently evil, but it is almost always a red flag.
+Friendship implies that you are actively exposing a class's internal implementation details to external code.
+From a design perspective, this breaks encapsulation—which is one of the core values of a class.

 class SensorData {